AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Another thing that was being resolved this week was the name of the party, Your Party.
 Yeah.

-I mean, I think at some point in this series, we will look at Your Party, Greens, Live Dams, the other parties who are now almost on an equal footing in terms of the polls with the main parties.
+I mean, I think at some point in this series, we will look at Your Party, Greens, Lib Dams, the other parties who are now almost on an equal footing in terms of the polls with the main parties.

-From the point of view of language, I was just thinking, is it going to be confusing calling your party your party?
+From the point of view of language, I was just thinking, is it going to be confusing calling your party? your party.
 Yes, it is, because as soon as they're in parliament,

 suppose they were to become the opposition,

-Our party, or your party?
+Your party, or your party?

 It's such a total non-starter.
 It's idiotic.